-The Divine swim jig is keel weighted and features a semi flat belly which gives it an enticing swimming action which allows it to work especially well when you want to skip under docks and cover.
+The Divine swim jig is keel weighted and features a semi-flat belly which gives it an enticing swimming action that allows it to work especially well when you want to skip under docks and cover.

-While being popular with anglers who pre-dominantly fish largemouth bass, jerkbaits are very prevalent for smallmouth fishing, especially in lakes with deep rock bars and other structure where smallmouth bass cruise in search of food.
+While being popular with anglers who predominantly fish largemouth bass, jerkbaits are very prevalent for smallmouth fishing, especially in lakes with deep rock bars and other structures where smallmouth bass cruise in search of food.

-It has an action that is unmatched, and so many deadly looking color patterns that you will have little trouble finding a suitable pattern to match the hatch for any body of water that smallmouth bass inhabit.
+It has an action that is unmatched and so many deadly-looking color patterns that you will have little trouble finding a suitable pattern to match the hatch for any body of water that smallmouth bass inhabits.

-With small taps of the rod tip you can make this bait dance, dart, and twitch with deadly effect.
-Walk the bait with a side to side dart that will absolutely drive the fish wild, or rip it and pause it to entice an explosive strike.
-This is one of the best smallmouth bass lures ever.
+With small taps of the rod tip, you can make this bait dance, dart, and twitch with deadly effects.
+Walk the bait with a side-to-side dart that will absolutely drive the fish wild, or rip it and pause it to entice an explosive strike.
+This is one of the best smallmouth basses lures ever.

 The baits have a clear body design that has multiple “baitfish” inside of them, giving the appearance of a group of tiny baitfish swimming in a tight school or pod instead of a singular larger baitfish.